datapunchorg/punch/README.md

 ## Introduction

-This project is to provide one-click experience for people to create Clound and Kubernetes environment to run their Data Analytics workload.
+This project is to provide one-click experience for people to create Cloud and Kubernetes environment to run their Data Analytics workload like Apache Spark.

 For example, "punch install SparkOnK8s" will create an AWS EKS cluster and a Spark REST Service.
 Then you could use curl or command line tool to submit Spark application.